-- a. must be a graduate level course; - b. must be completed with a grade of at least B (or equivalent); - c. must not be used to meet the minimum admission requirements for Graduate Programs; and - d. must not have been used to obtain any degree, diploma, certificate or other credential unless otherwise noted.
+- a. must be a graduate level course; - b. must be completed with a grade of at least B (or equivalent); - must not have been used to obtain any degree, diploma, certificate or other credential unless otherwise noted.

-The grades from courses allowed for transfer of credit will not appear on the transcript, and they will not be used in determining sessional or cumulative grade point averages.
+The grades from courses allowed for transfer of credit will not appear on the transcript, and they will not be used in determining sessional or cumulative GPAs.
 Credit granted at another institution on the basis of life or work experience is not acceptable for transfer of credit.
 For students admitted as mature students (see 1.4), transfer of credit will not normally be granted for courses taken before enrolling in Graduate Programs at the University of Northern British Columbia.

 - 4.1.7 Master's degree without a thesis Not all programs offer the option of a Master's degree without a thesis.
-The following regulations apply: - a. a program of study must be approved as for all other graduate degrees; - a supervisory committee shall be formed according to 4.4.2; - there must be evidence of independent scholarly work which may be in the form of a project, extended paper(s), work report, etc. The credit value for this work may range from three to twelve credit hours; and - d. normally there shall be an oral examination, in accordance with regulation 4.5.
+The following regulations apply: - a program of study must be approved as for all other graduate degrees: - b. a supervisory committee shall be formed according to 4.4.2; - there must be evidence of independent scholarly work which may be in the form of a project, extended paper(s), work report, etc. The credit value for this work may range from 3 to 12 credit hours; and - d. normally there shall be an oral examination, in accordance with regulation 4.5.